Trump Signs 3 Executive Orders, Including Withdrawal From Pacific Trade Deal

 As he signed the order in the Oval Office, Trump said, "We've been talking about this for a long time," adding it's "a great thing for the American worker."

 Trump also signed two other executive orders, though NPR has not seen the official language on the orders yet.
 One is expected to impose a hiring freeze on federal workers, except for defense-related positions; the other may be a reinstatement of the so-called Mexico City policy, a rule that began in 1984, when Ronald Reagan was president.
-As NPR has reported, the policy, "blocked federal funding for international family planning charities unless they agreed not to 'promote' abortion by, among other actions, providing patients with information about the procedure or referrals to providers who perform it."
+As NPR has reported, the policy "blocked federal funding for international family planning charities unless they agreed not to 'promote' abortion by, among other actions, providing patients with information about the procedure or referrals to providers who perform it."

-The TPP, as it's known, is a trade agreement with 12 Pacific rim nations.
-It was never ratified by the U.S. because of congressional opposition, but which was strongly backed by the Obama administration.
-It would create a free trade area stretching from Japan to Chile, and was seen as an effort to create a counter weight to China, which is not a party to the agreement.
+The TPP, as it's known, is a trade agreement with 12 Pacific Rim nations.
+It was never ratified by the U.S. because of congressional opposition, but was strongly backed by the Obama administration.
+It would create a free trade area stretching from Japan to Chile, and it was seen as an effort to create a counterweight to China, which is not a party to the agreement.

-During the campaign, Trump called the TPP "a horrible deal" and a "potential disaster," that would hurt American workers and companies.
+During the campaign, Trump called the TPP "a horrible deal" and a "potential disaster" that would hurt U.S. workers and companies.

-His action on TPP is Trumps first effort to address the concerns over trade that helped propel him to the Oval Office, and there are many more expected.
+His action on TPP is Trump's first effort to address the concerns over trade that helped propel him to the Oval Office, and there are many more expected.
 He is expected to begin talks to renegotiate the North American Free Trade Agreement with Canada and Mexico.

-In a meeting with business leaders this morning, Trump said, "We want to make our products here."
+In a meeting with business leaders Monday morning, Trump said, "We want to make our products here."

 He also vowed to retaliate against businesses that close U.S. factories in favor of foreign plants.
 "If you go to another country," Trump said, "we are going to be imposing a very major border tax."